 At the beginning of each winter the humpback and other whale species travel in multiple family groups, or pods, as they migrate north from Antarctica to the Pacific.
 Some pass along the west coast of New Zealand into the waters of Vanuatu and New Caledonia.
 Some travel along both sides of the country toward Tonga and Samoa, while others pass the east coast to Rarotonga and Tahiti.
 In November and December, the whales return south to Antarctica.

-The time when whales migrate south coincides with the appearance of those stars and planets most useful for navigating to New Zealand – the setting sun, Kōpū (Venus), Te Waka o Tamarereti (Scorpio) and Māhutonga (the Southern Cross).
+The season when whales migrate south coincides with the appearance of the stars and planets most useful for navigating to New Zealand – the setting sun, Kōpū (Venus), Te Waka o Tamarereti (Scorpio) and Māhutonga (the Southern Cross).

 Measuring the height of meridian stars (stars on the same longitude) above the horizon using fingers and hands was a useful method for finding land.
-Polynesian sailors may have been guided by meridian stars like the Southern Cross.
-For instance, from Hawaii the bottom of the upright Southern Cross is four fingers above the horizon; sailing south it increases to one full hand span at the equator, and two hand spans when approaching the latitude of Tahiti.
+Polynesian sailors may have been guided by meridian stars such as the Southern Cross.
+For instance, viewed from Hawaii the bottom of the upright Southern Cross is four fingers above the horizon; sailing south it increases to one full hand span at the equator, and two hand spans approaching the latitude of Tahiti.

-The shape, movement and colour of clouds were important land indicators.
+The shape, movement and colour of clouds were important indicators of land.
 Convection clouds build up during the day over large islands, becoming higher, thicker, darker and slower moving than clouds over the sea.
 Cloud over high islands such as Tahiti and Hawaii can be seen over 150 km away.
-Small, characteristically eyebrow-shaped clouds that form over small atolls can be seen up to 50 km away.
-A reef is indicated by pinkish cloud, and the cloud base over forested islands is dark or green.
-If cloud is unusually bright, it means that sunlight is being reflected off atoll lagoons and projected onto the cloud base.
+The small, characteristically eyebrow-shaped clouds that form over small atolls can be seen up to 50 kilometres away.
+A reef is indicated by pinkish cloud, while the cloud base over forested islands is dark or green.
+When a cloud is unusually bright, sunlight is being reflected off atoll lagoons onto the cloud base.

 Experienced navigators used distinctive land-swell patterns, which form when sea swells strike land, to determine the location of land long before it was visible.
 Land-swell patterns have two distinctive forms.
 In one, waves take shape when the prevailing swell strikes an island and bounces back on itself.
 Bounce-back waves can be detected 50 km away from small islands, and up to 300 km away from land masses the size of New Zealand.
 In the other land-swell form, patterns are created when a swell divides and curls around an island.
 Navigators can detect the confused wave pattern or shadow of turbulence at some distance.

 Knowledge and practice of traditional methods of navigation declined after Europeans colonised the Pacific.
-Canoes were replaced with European ships; and some colonial governments introduced regulations restricting free movement between different administrative territories.
+Canoes were replaced by European ships, and some colonial governments introduced regulations restricting free movement between different administrative territories.

 The decline was so dramatic that theorists about canoe voyaging began to deny that Pacific journeys were possible.
 Andrew Sharp, in his book Ancient voyagers in the Pacific (1957), suggested that because Polynesian craft were vulnerable to swamping and breaking up, ancestors could not have voyaged for distances greater than 480 km.
 Partly to test such theories, replica canoes were built and sailed.

-The Polynesian Voyaging Society of Hawaii built the Hōkūle‘a, a 20-metre double-hulled canoe made of fibreglass and plywood.
+The Polynesian Voyaging Society of Hawaii built the Hōkūle‘a, a 20-metre double-hulled canoe, from fibreglass and plywood.
 In 1976 it completed a return voyage to Tahiti under the guidance of Mau Piailug, a traditional navigator from Satawal in the Caroline Islands of Micronesia.
 A second return voyage to Tahiti was made in 1980.
 These voyages proved that navigation without modern instruments was possible.